yanncarlier/www.bitcoin-tx.com/Screenshots/index.md

+## Bitcoin-tx screenshots

-## Bitcoin-tx is a Point-of-Sale (POS) Software-as-a-Service (SaaS) designed for stores and businesses to easily accept cryptocurrency payments.
+## Point-of-Sale (POS) Software-as-a-Service (SaaS) designed for stores and businesses to easily accept cryptocurrency payments.
 It’s secure, private, and self-managed, allowing you to process payments without intermediaries.

-# Screenshots

-## The information below it's only for demonstration purposes.
 ![Screenshot from 2025-04-19 16-43-24](./Screenshot from 2025-04-19 16-43-24.png)

 ![Screenshot from 2025-04-19 17-05-11](./Screenshot from 2025-04-19 17-05-11.png)